gitlabhq/gitlabhq/doc/ci/yaml/README.md

 or public project, or template is allowed.

 NOTE: **Note:**
-Changes to remote includes will not affect already created pipelines.To have remote includes affect already created pipelines, recreate the pipeline.
+Changes to remote includes will not affect already created pipelines.
+To have remote includes affect already created pipelines, recreate the pipeline.

 #### Nested includes